 With all the work that has occurred to date, I was practically packing my suitcase when COVID-19 kicked off... rats!! (bats!) and things became extremely uncertain/delayed again (someone was toying with me up there).

 So, 2021 is here, COVID crimped a huge steamy one over everything, but a glimmer of hope is on the horizon.
 I don't want to be responsible for any jinx related shenanigans, but fingers are crossed, and maybe after all this is done and dusted, people will have a greater appreciation of certain things in the world.

 TO BE CONTINUED...

 As you made it to the bottom, here's a small gallery of things I've not released anywhere else!
 Also, I apologise for my bad grammar above, mainly with tenses - it's tricky because so much has happened, and so much is ongoing, it's hard to keep track of whether I'm writing past or present; so I've ignored it completely and just blurted stuff out...

 Alternative Animazomb designs - the cat is a Schrodinger nod, the idea being that you could open a box one of two ways to see either an Animazombs or normal cat.
 Still might work on this concept going forward.
-I dropped the Orca as it felt too pushy - plus I wasn't sure about having human limbs ripped off by this point.
+I dropped the Orca as it felt too pushy - plus I wasn't sure about having human limbs included at this point.

 Some other designs for Series 2 - including an undergrowth series...

 There was even a Professor Unbound plush in development - all his clothes were separate pieces and of course, he was anatomically correct - but I've blanked that, as once it's out there, it's out there..!!
 Oh, and there's my early Unbound concept I said I'd spare you from...!
 It's old, so I don't feel quite so bad about the quality!
 But thank god for Jon, right..!